-Trials of the Hunt
+Trial of the Hunt

 I lay on my bed restless.
 My mind deep in anguish, my heart sank in despair.
-It was going to be a tough night after what happened.
+It was going to be a tough night after what had happened.
 I didn’t fail a test, nor get fired from a job.
 My family and friends were all alive and well.

 Psychologists have identified two distinct types of perfectionists.
 Those belonging to the adaptive group go the extra mile in search of excellence.
 The standard of their goals are high, but remain realistic and attainable by effort.
-Even when they do fail, the reaction is not one of negativity.
+Even when they do fail, the reaction is not one of toxic negativity.
 They move on with newly gained experience and become better equipped for the next task.

 I had assumed that this was my attitude toward trophy hunting.
-After all, I was raking them in with great success and I enjoyed both the games and the extra challenges that the system offered.
+After all, I was raking them in with great success and enjoyed both the games and challenges that the system offered.
 As my confidence grew, I developed a determination to collect every trophy of every game that I played on the console.
 That goal appeared reasonable at the time.

-Reality struck when I stumbled upon a game called Brutal Legend — precisely, its multiplayer component.
-Its unstable servers frustrated me, yet I persisted and managed to connect from time to time.
-Nevertheless, I was stunned upon noticing that my statistics kept on resetting periodically, making it impossible to accumulate the number of “wins” required for one of the trophies.
-I searched the internet for solutions, tried again and again, but to no avail.
+Reality struck when I stumbled upon a game called Brutal Legend — more precisely, its multiplayer component.
+The unstable servers frustrated me, yet I persisted and managed to connect from time to time.
+Nevertheless, I was stunned upon noticing that my profile stats kept on resetting periodically, making it impossible to accumulate the number of “wins” required for one of the trophies.
+I searched the internet for solutions, tried the same actions repeatedly, but to no avail.

 One could see that this was a key moment for me.
 I should have simply considered it a lesson and moved on.
-Somehow, as I gazed at my profile, now clearly flawed, the permanency that I once admired had turned increasingly detestable.
+Somehow, as I gazed at my profile, now clearly flawed, the permanency I once admired had turned detestable.
 My brand of perfectionism was being exposed as far from adaptive.

 Alas, I was a member of the second type of perfectionists — the maladaptive.
 I struggled in dealing with failure.
 In this case, I couldn’t accept the fact that reality was in conflict with my goal.
 I fixated on trying to remedy the issue, to the extent of going on a complaint campaign.
-I wrote to Double Fine Productions (developer) and Electronic Arts (publisher) to persuade them of patching the bug.
+I wrote to Double Fine Productions (developer) and Electronic Arts (publisher) to persuade them of patching up the bug.
 Later, I even wrote to Sony and requested that they allow users the option of deleting trophies so that I could pretend this whole thing never happened.
 As expected, my pleas were ignored, ridiculed, or given the courteous reply: “Thank you, we will take your advice into consideration.”
 Despite my best efforts, nothing brought relief to my predicament.

 During that period, I also came across an interesting verse from the Bible.
-It read: “Everyone who competes in the games goes into strict training.
+It reads: “Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last, but we do it to get a crown that will last forever.”1 At the very least, this wisdom encouraged me to readjust my perspective.
 We all set personal goals, but it certainly wouldn’t hurt to consider the bigger picture — to discern what is fleeting from what is truly perfect and everlasting.
 Life is prone to disappointment and failure, yet I have learned not to fall into panic, rather to simply look further ahead at the larger goal of attaining an everlasting crown.